Tutorial: Build your first Grepr pipeline

 To complete this tutorial, you must have:

 - An account with an observability vendor supported by Grepr.
 This tutorial uses Datadog.
-If you don’t have a Datadog account, you can sign up for a free trial at www.datadoghq.com/ .
-For the complete list of supported observability vendors, see Supported integrations.
+If you don’t have a Datadog account, you can sign up for a free trial at www.datadoghq.com .
+For the complete list of supported observability vendors, see Grepr supported integrations and regions.

-value. - The Datadog site parameter that the Datadog agents should use.
+- The Datadog site parameter that the Datadog agents should use.
 This parameter is determined by the Datadog site you selected.
-For example, if you selected
+For example, if you select

 Step 1: Verify that agents can send events to Datadog